sighingnow/sighingnow.github.io/_posts/programming language/python/2015-01-31-python_yield.md

 >>> print(g.__next__())
 None
 >>> g.close()
-Don't forget to clean up when 'close()' is called.
+Don't forget to clean up when 'close()' is called.'
 >>>
 ```